subscribe ("newBlockHeaders") | Avalanche

 </CodeGroup>

-The code defines three event listener functions that are attached to the subscription object: `handleConnected`, `handleNewBlock`, and `handleError`.
-The `handleConnected` function is called when the subscription is connected, and it logs a message with the subscription ID.
-The `handleNewBlock` function is called when a new block header is received, and it extracts the block number and base fee per gas from the block header data using the `web3.utils methods`.
+The code defines two event listener functions that are attached to the provider: `handleNewBlock` and `handleError`.
+The `handleNewBlock` function is called when a new block header is received, and it fetches the full block with `provider.getBlock` and then extracts the block number and base fee per gas from the block header data using the `ethers.formatUnits` method.
 The `handleError` function is called when an error occurs, and it logs an error message.

-This code includes an `unsubscribeFromNewBlocks` function which unsubscribes from the `newBlockHeaders` subscription and quits the program using `return process.exit(1)` after it received 100 new blocks.
+This code includes an `unsubscribeFromNewBlocks` function which removes the listener with `provider.off`, closes the WebSocket connection with `provider.destroy`, and quits the program using `return process.exit(1)` after it received 100 new blocks.
 This is to demonstrate its use.

 Finally, the code calls the `subscribeToNewBlocks` function, which creates the subscription and attaches the event listeners.
 When a new block header is received, the `handleNewBlock` function is called to extract the block data and log it to the console.